monsoon11/Dummy-product-page/README.md

-Dummy Product Page using Tailwind CSS and React
+Dummy Product Page using Tailwind CSS and React.
 This is a simple website built with Tailwind CSS and React that displays an iPhone in 3D model.
 This project is a fun way to explore Tailwind CSS and its capabilities.